The following patent was granted by

 program.

-stored as part of a visitor's travel record.
-Upon exiting
+part of a visitor's travel record.
+Upon exiting the US,

-the US, visitors check out at kiosks by scanning their
+visitors check out at kiosks by scanning their passport or

-authorized officials and law enforcement agencies and will
+officials and law enforcement agencies and will help verify

-The information, e.g. the scanned fingerprints, will be
+information, e.g. the scanned fingerprints, will be checked

-checked against a database of known and suspected terrorists
+against a database of known and suspected terrorists and

-in place that use optical memory-based cards.
-The first
+systems are currently in place that use optical memory-based

 Border Crossing Card system implemented by the